TheGogy/sudoku-solver/test_scripts/README.md

 ```

 ## <a name="already_solved_test"></a>[**already_solved_test**](/test_scripts/edge_case_tests.py)
 Tests the solver by giving it a solved sudoku.
-The solver should output the
+The solver should return the sudoku as it is.

 It takes the argument `use_process_time`.
 If this is `True`, `time.process_time()` will be used to measure how long the sudoku solver takes.
 Otherwise it will use `time.perf_counter`.